oneminch/Notes/HTML.md

 ### `<embed>` and `<object>`

 - are used as general purpose embedding tools.
-- Although these are no longer used that often and pose [[accessibility]] issues.
+- Although, these are no longer used that often and pose [[accessibility]] issues.

 ## Tables